Essential FAQs About the California Skip the Slip Bill

 What is the California Skip the Slip Bill?

-California Skip the Slip Bill, AB-161, is proposed legislation requiring businesses to provide customers with a digital receipt, commonly referred to as an eReceipt, as the primary proof of purchase.
-However, under the new law consumers can request to receive a printed receipt instead of an eReceipt.
+California Skip the Slip Bill, AB-161, is proposed legislation requiring businesses to offer customers with the option of a digital receipt, commonly referred to as an eReceipt, as the proof of purchase.
+Consumers can still request to receive a printed receipt instead of an eReceipt.

 How Do I Know If My Company Will Be Affected By the Skip the Slip Legislation?